x-t/serverless-gdrive-twitter/README.md

 ## Architecture
 ![architecture](https://i.arxius.io/812f05c7.png)

 You could possibly simplify this with a better Drive query, I don't know.
-Also, currently there's no big video support (only <15MB will be uploaded)
+There is no video support as of now.
+[Sharp](https://github.com/lovell/sharp) is used to scale images.

 ## Enabling debug
 Change in [src/_debug.ts](src/_debug.ts):